tunnckoCore/koa-better-router/recipes/adding-a-route/README.md

 # Adding a route

-In this recipes you learn more about how to add a route to your router and more things that you should be aware of.
+In this recipe you will learn more about how to add a route to your router and more things that you should be aware of.

 By default this router comes with no methods such as `.get`, `.post` and etc HTTP verbs.
 If you want them you should call `.loadMethods` before anything other.